 If you want to go camping for free within the National Park then you are going to have to do some backcountry camping.
 Backcountry camping is commonly referred to as backpacking.
 Backpacking is the only way you can (legally) camp for free in Yosemite National Park.
 Backcountry camping can only be done in the Yosemite Wildnerness, and in order to stay overnight in the Yosemite wilderness, you will need to obtain a wilderness permit.

 Free camping in the backcountry of Yosemite does not come without its limitations and regulations.
-You will want to carefully study this Opens in a new tab.page on the National Park Service’s website before going backpacking in Yosemite.
+You will want to carefully study this page on the National Park Service’s website before going backpacking in Yosemite.
 Luckily, the wilderness permits are issued free of charge (which is rare) However the number of permits issued is limited per trailhead.

 The wilderness permits are issued partially (60%) on a reservation basis and partially (40%) on a first-come, first-serve basis.
 If you make a permit reservation then you will have to pay a fee for it.
-You will want to carefully study thisOpens in a new tab. page about wilderness permits in Yosemite when planning an overnight backpacking trip in the park.
+You will want to carefully study this page about wilderness permits in Yosemite when planning an overnight backpacking trip in the park.

 Free Camping Nearby Yosemite